balazs-bamer/UDBGraph/README.md

 * Node and edge insert and update
 * Getting and setting nodes of an edge
 * Getting and filtering edges of a node
+* Attaching an existing graph elem to a transaction

 The file src/todo.txt contains planned modifications.